rust-lang/cargo/src/doc/src/reference/publishing.md

 $ cargo login
 ```

-Then at the propt put in the token specified.
+Then at the prompt put in the token specified.
 ```console
 please paste the API Token found on https://crates.io/me below abcdefghijklmnopqrstuvwxyz012345